There are so many things you might want to think about and it's important you are prepared as a lot of projects are in rural locations.

 2. Photos from Home

-Yes okay you can take your phone, but who knows what the reception will be like where you are.
-To help you not to miss home too much and also to show people in your destination, why not take some printed out copies.
+Yes you can take your phone, but it also nice to have a physical copy of people you care about.
+This will help you to not miss home too much and also to show people in your destination.

 3. Travel Towel